Home Compare SAMPO.HE vs TRV

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Peer scores are normalised within each company's primary universe (SAMPO.HE: STOXX 600, TRV: S&P 500).

-The clearest score difference appears in profitability.
-The Travelers Companies, Inc. leads by 27 points on the overall comparison score.
+This is not just a one-metric split: both profitability and stability materially support the lead.
+The Travelers Companies, Inc. leads by 29 points on the overall comparison score.

 Trajectory Similarity